goat1000/SVGGraph/README.txt

  $settings = array('back_colour' => 'white');
  $graph = new Graph($w, $h, $settings);

-There are now too many options for me to list them all here without wasting a lot of time, and probably making mistakes.
+There are literally hundreds of options available, though not all of them are relevant for all graph types.
 For the full list of options, examples and descriptions, please visit the website: http://www.goat1000.com/svggraph.php

 Contact details